insthync/awesome-unity3d/README.md

 * [PixelSpriteGenerator-Unity](https://github.com/Shogan/PixelSpriteGenerator-Unity) - A port of the PixelSpriteGenerator to C# for use with the Unity3D game engine
 * [WeightedRandomSelector](https://github.com/viliwonka/WeightedRandomSelector) - Very fast C# class for weighted random picking.
 * [SmartAssembler](https://github.com/Electronic-Brain/SmartAssembler) - Smartly Assembly your Project
+* [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy

 ### Video
 * [Vimeo Unity SDK](https://github.com/vimeo/vimeo-unity-sdk) - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo